List of DC Universe locations: Coast City

-Coast City is the home of Green Lantern Hal Jordan.
-The city is destroyed by Mongul and the Cyborg Superman during the "Reign of the Supermen" storyline.
-It is later restored by the Spectre and Hal Jordan.
-Located in California.
+Coast City is the home of Green Lantern Hal Jordan, located in California.
+The city is destroyed by Mongul and Cyborg Superman during the "Reign of the Supermen" storyline.
+Mongul and Cyborg Superman build Engine City in Coast City's ashes, as part of a plot to transform Earth into a second Warworld.
+Coast City was later restored by the Spectre and Hal Jordan.

 Codsville

 Codsville is a small fishing village in Maine for which the original Doom Patrol gave their lives.
 Codsville was then renamed "Four Heroes City" in their honor.